neuralcodinglab/MonkeySee/README.md

 ![RFstatic locations](Figures/RFStatic.png "RFstatic locations")

+The model is trained with 15 input channels where each channel receives data from one electrode.

 ## Temporal-based Training

-We also train a model that is split into ROIs and time chunks of 5.
+We also train a model that is split into 3 ROIs and time chunks of 5, instead of 15 electrodes.
 This means we take a timewindow of the original time windows that we train the spatial-based model on, and split them onto 5.
+Then we take the average of those windows and take the dot product between the signals the the static RFSimage belonging to the region of interest.

-The time windows are 100ms originally.
-We train them on 25 ms for this experiment giving each channel 25ms.
-When doing the time experiment we then perform a forward pass with just the time that we are interested in.
+The time windows are 133ms originally.
+We train them on 27 ms for this experiment giving each channel 27ms.
+The exact time windows are displayed below.

 <img src="Figures/time_windows.png" alt="time windows" width="500"/>

+The model is trained with 15 input channels, with each channel receiving 5 RFSimages per ROI.
 The reconstructions (R) with their corresponding targets (T) of the entire test dataset are shown in the following figure:

 <img src="Figures/recons_times.png" alt="reconstructions temporal based" width="700"/>